domahidizoltan/1brc/README.md

 ReadFileLines-4      5.000 ± 0%   5.000 ± 0%  ~ (p=1.000 n=6) ¹
 ¹ all samples are equal
 ```
-  4. Batch process lines: Read chunks in `getMeasurements` and distribute them to parallel workers to process the measurements (`processMeasurements`).
+  4. *Batch process lines*: Read chunks in `getMeasurements` and distribute them to parallel workers to process the measurements (`processMeasurements`).
 The `processMeasurements` function split the lines and aggregates the chunks.
 The result is sent back to `getMeasurements` where the aggregated subresults are merged.
 Both `processMeasurements` (`pm_stats`) and `getMeasurements` (`gm_stats`) are improved, but the channel synchronizations are degrading the performance (what should be fixed next time)
 ```sh
 ❯ benchstat pm_stats.orig.txt pm_stats.txt | tail -n 11
                       │ pm_stats.orig.txt │            pm_stats.txt            │